 Her work is so happy, colourful and very inspirational (especially to me).
-Last night I received the sweetest little note from Miss Katy Daisy telling me she loved my work and reminding me that we shared a double page spread in an article last year, in the way cool design magazine HOW, an article on hand lettering.
+Last night I received the sweetest little note from Miss Katie Daisy telling me she loved my work and reminding me that we shared a double page spread in an article last year, in the way cool design magazine HOW, an article on hand lettering.
 Well, I zipped her back an email tout suite that said simply Shut !
 Up ! in my best Chip To Dale voice OMG - I LOVE your work and I really do !!
 We even love some of the same quotations.
-Please check out her fabulous Katy Daisy site & her etsy shop.
+Please check out her fabulous Katie Daisy site & her etsy shop.

 Live in the sunshine,